juneseong/pacebook/README.md

 ### 2. Posts, Comments, Likes
 Users can create and delete posts, comments or likes.
-<br><br>
-Polymorphic association was leveraged on posts and comments to implement likes for DRY code.
 ```ruby
 # like.rb
 belongs_to :likeable, polymorphic: true